GeorgeNagel/rtkq-demo/presentation/4_Redux_Toolkit_Query.md

   - trpc - RPC with Typescript trpc
   - React Query - Agnostic of Redux but coupled to React
 - Usage without hooks https://redux-toolkit.js.org/rtk-query/usage/usage-without-react-hooks
+- How is this different from Data Modules?
+  - Observables vs Promises
+  - External support, usage, and documentation

 ```js
 // apis/pokemon.js